 The time that is known as the leaky condo era is around 1984 to 1998.
 If a structure was constructed within this period it is in the leaky-condo-syndrome era.
 During this period, building styles that performed well in dry warm climates came to the Pacific Northwest, where there is a distinct rainy season on the west coast of Canada.

-There was no air circulation in the building; water would get into the building, and it could not get out.
+If there was poor air circulation in the building, water would get into the building, and it could not get out.
 This made the building rot creating mold and other different problems.

 Tip #2: What the contractors are doing and saying

 One excellent way to do research if the structure is leaky or not is to check the strata materials of the building.
 The strata team is comprised of all the building owners, and they have one meeting annually.
 There should be notes on leakiness even if it is not addressed